Why do I need to open Demat and Trading accounts to start trading?

 Additional Read: Demat Account v/s Trading Account: Know the Difference

 Is it possible to have a Demat account without a Trading account?

-- Yes, that is perfectly possible.
-If you are going to apply for an Initial Public Offering (IPO), you only need a Demat account to hold the shares on the allotment.
+Yes, that is perfectly possible.
+For instance, if you are going to apply for an Initial Public Offering (IPO), you need only a Demat account to hold the allotted shares.
 If you only want to keep these shares and do not want to sell them, then the Demat account alone will suffice.
 However, if you're going to sell your shares, you must have a Trading account first.
-You can sell the shares only after our Trading account is activated and your Demat account is linked with it.
+You can sell the shares only after our Trading account is activated, and your Demat account is linked with it.